Housing service complaints

 We aim to respond to Stage One complaints within 10 working days and Stage Two complaints within 20 working days of our acknowledgement of your complaint.

-Our Member Responsible for Complaints ensures that complaint handling drives learning and service improvement for residents.
-The role champions a positive complaint handling culture and seeks assurances that complaints are being managed, change is happening and that residents are being heard through the process.
+Our complaints panel ensures that complaint handling drives learning and service improvement for residents.
+The panel champions a positive complaint handling culture and seeks assurances that complaints are being managed, change is happening and that residents are being heard through the process.

 Housing Ombudsman